 With the burner out use a thin wire or pipe cleaner to remove all the debris from inside the burner.
 If you wash the burner or use water on it, make sure you dry it completely before putting it back on the grill.
 You might want to take a little preventive measure and coat the outside of the burner lightly with cooking oil.
 Make sure not to block the ports and choose an oil with a high smoke point.
 With the burners clean, put your grill back together and check the flame.

 If you still have a yellow flame, the problem might be an alignment problem.
 The burners, control valve or manifold might not be lined up right to let the gas flow through properly.
 The gas flow should be a straight line through all the parts.
 Examine the entire flow of gas to make sure that all these parts are all in the right alignment.
 While doing this examination make sure that there are no cracks or holes in any of these parts.
 Damaged parts will need to be replaced.

 Do You Still Have a Yellow Flame?

-If you've done everything up to this point and still have a yellow flame problem answer this question.
-Are you experiencing yellow flame with all the burners or just one burner?
+If you've done everything up to this point and still have a yellow flame problem, answer this question.
+Are you experiencing a yellow flame with all the burners or just one burner?
 If it is all of the burners, then you most likely have a bad regulator.
 You will need to replace this part.
 If the problem is with one burner, then it is either the corresponding control valve or with the manifold.
 These parts might be defective and need to be replaced, or they might be clogged.
 You can try removing the control valve and manifold to clean them out.
-This might solve the problem but if it doesn't you can try replacing the control valve, or decide if the value of your gas grill is worth the expense of more repairs.
+This might solve the problem, but if it doesn't, you can try replacing the control valve, or decide if the value of your gas grill is worth the expense of more repairs.